Benefits

 IBS-D and post-infectious IBS — strongest gut evidence

-RCT (Gut, n=106 post-infectious IBS-D) — 15 g/day (5g three times daily) × 8 weeks.
-79.6% of glutamine group achieved >50-point IBS-SSS reduction vs 5.8% placebo.
-Striking effect size compared to most IBS interventions.
+In post-infectious diarrhea-predominant IBS, 15 g/day (5g three times daily) over 8 weeks produced a striking effect: 79.6% of the glutamine group achieved >50-point IBS-SSS (symptom severity score) reduction vs 5.8% with placebo.
+Effect size is much larger than typical IBS interventions.
 Most relevant for IBS-D specifically (especially post-infectious onset), not all IBS subtypes.
 Mechanism: glutamine fuels enterocyte renewal and tight-junction protein synthesis.

 Intestinal permeability — dose-dependent

-meta-analysis (Amino Acids 56:60) of clinical trials on gut permeability: overall NO significant effect at typical supplemental doses.
-Subgroup analysis: significant reduction with doses >30 g/day for durations <2 weeks.
-Major implication: standard 5-10 g/day 'leaky gut' protocols are below the effective dose threshold.
-Pugh 2017 athletes: even low doses helpful for exercise-induced permeability; matrix matters.
+Overall analysis shows NO significant effect at typical supplemental doses on gut permeability markers.
+Subgroup analysis: significant reduction emerges only with doses >30 g/day for durations under 2 weeks.
+Major implication: standard 5-10 g/day 'leaky gut' protocols are below the effective dose threshold for permeability outcomes.
+The exception is exercise-induced permeability, where even lower doses (~0.25 g/kg, around 17 g) attenuate the acute response.

 Sickle cell disease — FDA-approved indication

-FDA approved L-glutamine (Endari®, Emmaus Medical) for sickle cell disease in 2017 based on phase 3 trial in 230 patients ≥5 years old.
-0.3 g/kg twice daily reduced sickle cell crises by 25% (3.0 vs 4.0 events/year), hospitalizations by 33% (2.0 vs 3.0), and shortened hospitalizations.
+L-glutamine (branded as Endari®) is FDA-approved for sickle cell disease in patients ≥5 years old.
+At 0.3 g/kg twice daily over 48 weeks, it reduced sickle cell crises by 25% (3.0 vs 4.0 events/year), hospitalizations by 33% (2.0 vs 3.0), and shortened hospitalization duration vs placebo.
 Mechanism: glutamine supports NAD+/NADH redox balance in red blood cells, reducing oxidative damage and sickling triggers.

-REDOXS trial (NEJM 368:1489) — 1,223 critically ill patients: high-dose glutamine + antioxidants showed INCREASED 28-day mortality (32.4% vs 27.2%, p=0.05).
-Reset prior enthusiasm for routine glutamine in ICU.
-European/American guidelines now caution against parenteral glutamine in shock/multi-organ failure.
+A large trial in 1,223 mechanically ventilated critically ill patients found that high-dose glutamine combined with antioxidants increased 28-day mortality (32.4% vs 27.2%).
+This reset prior enthusiasm for routine glutamine in ICU patients.
+European and American guidelines now caution against parenteral glutamine in shock and multi-organ failure.
 Specific scenarios (burns, short bowel syndrome) retain enteral glutamine indications.

 Athletic recovery — overrated in marketing

-Despite heavy marketing for muscle recovery, RCT evidence is weak.
-Multiple meta-analyses find inconsistent effects on muscle soreness, performance, or recovery markers in healthy athletes.
-Glutamine stores in muscle are typically maintained adequately by dietary protein.
-More plausible benefit: protection against exercise-induced gut permeability — particularly relevant for endurance athletes.
+Despite heavy marketing for muscle recovery, the trial evidence is weak.
+Multiple analyses find inconsistent effects on muscle soreness, performance, or recovery markers in healthy athletes.
+Glutamine stores in muscle are typically maintained adequately by dietary protein in well-fed athletes.
+The more plausible benefit is protection against exercise-induced gut permeability — particularly relevant for endurance athletes prone to GI distress during training.

 Chemotherapy mucositis and short bowel syndrome

 Established clinical applications in oncology supportive care.
 Glutamine reduces severity of chemotherapy-induced oral mucositis and improves enterocyte turnover after intestinal resection.
 Used in specialized rehydration solutions for short bowel syndrome where its dual role (sodium cotransport substrate + enterocyte fuel) is uniquely valuable.
-Tumor cell uptake concerns (theoretical 'feeding cancer') generally not supported by clinical data.
+Tumor-cell-uptake concerns (theoretical 'feeding cancer') are generally not supported by clinical data.

 Wound healing and surgical recovery

 Multiple trials in burn patients and major surgical populations show glutamine supplementation accelerates wound healing, supports collagen synthesis, and reduces infection rates.
 Enteral glutamine has stronger evidence than parenteral in non-critical-illness contexts.
-Reasonable component of nutrition support in surgical and burn care; not validated for cosmetic wound healing in healthy adults.
+A reasonable component of nutrition support in surgical and burn care; not validated for cosmetic wound healing in otherwise healthy adults.

 Sodium cotransport and oral rehydration

 Glutamine functions as a sodium cotransport substrate in the small intestine, supporting fluid absorption parallel to glucose-mediated SGLT1.
-Glutamine-based ORS produced sodium/water absorption comparable to WHO standard in cholera-toxin animal models.
+Glutamine-based oral rehydration solutions produced sodium and water absorption comparable to WHO standard in cholera-toxin animal models.
 Pediatric diarrhea trials vs WHO-ORS have been mixed.
-Specialized application in short bowel syndrome rehydration.
+Specialized application in short bowel syndrome rehydration where the dual mechanism matters.

 Mechanism of action